 Over a decade ago a French national study, the ItinerAIR Sclerodermie PAH detection study was one of the first to demonstrate the merits of DLco in identifying those at risk of PAH.
 Of the 160 patients with a low DLco% predicted (<60%), 8% of these patients had PAH (Hachulla et al., 2005).

 In 2012, the Australian Scleroderma Interest Group ASIG suggested the use of a blood biomarker in combination with non-invasive screening investigations to ascertain whether an echocardiogram was required for suspected PH.
 The markers utilised were N-terminal pro–brain natriuretic peptide (NT-proBNP), DLco and FVC.
-Thakkar et al demonstrated if DLco corrected <70.7%, FVC/DLCO corrected ≥1.82 and/or NT-proBNP is >209.8pg/ml this was suggestive of a high probability of PAH.
+Thakkar et al demonstrated if DLco % predicted <70.7%, FVC/DLCO % predicted ≥1.82 and/or NT-proBNP is >209.8pg/ml this was suggestive of a high probability of PAH.
 This screening tool had a sensitivity of 100% and specificity of 77.8% for SSc-PAH (Thakkar et al., 2012).
 An elevated NT-proBNP and a DLCO/VA % predicted of <70% conferred a 47.2 hazard ratio of developing PAH at 36 months in the Australian SSc cohort (Allanore et al., 2008).

 The current 2015 ESC/ERS guidelines for the diagnosis and investigation of PAH in SSc are based on signs, symptoms and probability upon echocardiography.
 If the tricuspid regurgitation velocity is ≤ 2.8 with no other signs of pulmonary hypertension upon the echocardiogram the likelihood of PH is low.
 If, however, the clinical probability is intermediate then dependent on associated clinical signs it is suggested that the patient be referred for a right heart catheterisation (Nazzareno Galiè et al., 2016).